eigenlucy/eigenlucy.github.io/_posts/2025-12-31-gamma-spec-zine.md

   slider: true
 ---

-*DRAFT*
-this post will host my article or Hardware Thrasers of X on low cost gamma spectroscopy.
+This is a draft of my article on Gamma Spectroscopy for <a href="https://hardwarethrashersofx.com">a zine</a> called Hardware Thrashers of X.